robalb/morsechat/README.md

-Alternatively you can deploy the app on a k8s kluster using the manifests in `kubernetes/base` but first you will need to setup a traefik ingress controller, certmanager, and a mariadb database Service.
+Alternatively you can deploy the app on a k8s kluster using the manifests in `kubernetes/base` but first you will need to setup on your own a traefik ingress controller, certmanager, and a mariadb database Service.
+The nginx webserver is configured to handle X-Forwarder-For headers coming from an ingress with proxy protocol enabled.
+You can configure it in flaskapp.conf

 The live website on halb.it is built using github workflows, and deployed on a k8s cluster with argoCD